-Figure 25: Example of detailed model profile information windows.
-The top two images are of the same profiles, but the left image is with the x-axis scaled to be based on real time and the y-axis to be uniform.
+Figure 22: Example of detailed model profile information windows.
 The window plots a graph of all genes assigned to the profile.
 The text at top gives information about the profile including the number of genes assigned, the number of genes expected, and the p-value significance.
 The Profile Gene Table button displays a table of genes assigned to the profile, while the Cluster Gene Table displays a table of genes assigned to any profile in the profile's cluster of profiles.
-The Profile GO Table displays a gene category enrichment for genes assigned to the profile, while Cluster GO Table displays a gene category enrichment for genes assigned to the profile.
+The Profile GO Table displays a gene category enrichment for genes assigned to the profile, while Cluster GO Table displays a gene category enrichment for genes assigned to the profile's cluster of profile.